 Is it the start of a new chapter of product upgrades, innovative features and premium service?
 Is it a sign that you are about to be pressured to trial and migrate to a new platform – or being left to gather dust on an obsolete and unsupported platform?

 Triggering thoughts of ambitious, high-growth businesses leap-frogging their way to market dominance, news of M&A activity always hits the headlines and provides plenty of fuel for discussion.
-Headlines today: “Bullhorn buys Bond” are good examples of this.
+Headlines such as “Access Group acquires Vincere” and “Bullhorn buys Bond” are good examples of this.

 The announcement by US-based Bullhorn of its acquisition of Erecruit (Bond International Software) – suppliers of Bond AdaptUX, Tempbuddy, and various other apps – was no different, reinvigorating ongoing industry debate around the fate of legacy customers whose CRM providers are bought out by marketplace rivals.